 Your first action should be to try and connect to a different server in the country where you need it.
 If that fails, you will need to contact your VPN’s customer support directly for a fix.

 At BestVPN.com, we test VPNs everyday to ensure they are working with popular streaming services such as Netflix.
-To see our recommendations for VPNs that can effectively unblock Netflix, check out our Best VPN for Netflix guide.
+To see our recommendations for VPNs that can effectively unblock Netflix, check out our Netflix VPN guide.

 Title image credit: r.classen/Shutterstock.com